OmarMohsen9/DEPI_R3_DevOps_URL_Shortener/README.md

 # DEPI_R3_Project
 DEPI R3 Grad Project DevOps Track
-# Creating, Containerizing, and Monitoring of a URL Shortener Webservice
+## A DevOps Project to build, containerize, and monitor a URL Shortener Webservice using Docker, Prometheus, and Grafana